emypar/gauge_stack/demo/README.md

     bin/blockset_81/bitmap_z_mem_resolver

-`bitmap_z_mem_resolver` has a smaller memory footprint (~ 0.6MiB), it doesn't require storage at all but it is slower, especially for large targets since since the compressed information has to fully uncompressed to reach the desired offset.
+`bitmap_z_mem_resolver` has a smaller memory footprint (~ 0.6MiB), it doesn't require storage at all, but it is the slowest, especially for large targets since the compressed information has to fully uncompressed to reach the desired offset.

 ## Validation